Overcoming Language Barriers: Multilingual Analysis of the 2023 Swiss Privacy Law's Impact: Appendix

-We display part of the translated user interface for the most widely used (yet no longer operational) generator called "SwissAnwalt" in Figure \ref{fig:swissanwalt} (retrieved using the Internet Archive's Wayback Machine~\cite{swissanwalt_datenschutz_2023}).
-To create a privacy policy, the user needed to tick all boxes that apply to their website, e.g., the use of of a newsletter, as well as to provide some information about the identity of the controller (not visible on the screenshot).
-Importantly, SwissAnwalt left it up to the user to decide whether to include the data subject rights ("rights of affected persons") in the policy, as this is not formally required by Swiss privacy law (see Section \ref{sec:codebook}).
-The user then agrees to cite SwissAnwalt as the source of the policy under threat of litigation, and the tailored policy text is ultimately generated.
-It remains unclear whether SwissAnwalt actually followed up on the litigation threats, but there is evidence that a German law firm offering a generator does indeed send warning letters when not being referenced in the policy~\cite{steiger_deutscher_2022}.
-While generating a policy was free, SwissAnwalt's business model seemed to rely on referring users to lawyers who offer their services for a fee.
+Figure \ref{fig:swissanwalt} displays part of the translated user interface for the most widely used (yet no longer operational) generator in our dataset, ``SwissAnwalt'' (retrieved using the Wayback Machine~\cite{swissanwalt-datenschutz-2023}).
+To create a policy, a user needed to tick all boxes that applied to their website, e.g., the use of a newsletter, and to provide information about the identity of the controller (not visible in the screenshot).
+While generating a policy was free, SwissAnwalt's business model seemed to rely on (1) using references in generated policies as advertising and (2) referring users to the network of lawyers by whom it was provided, who offered their services for a fee.